DripDropz/perma-lock/README.md

 `Perma Lock FT` is a contract that permanently locks a specific token known at compile time, allowing users to add tokens but preventing any withdrawals.
 Once tokens are locked in this contract, they can't be removed.
 This contract is great for fungible tokens because as it minimizes the minimum required Lovelace and forces the minimum required Lovelace to be constant.
 The transaction fees are nearly constant as it strongly depends on the number of UTxOs inside the transaction and not necessarily the computational units.

-`Perma Lock Tkn` is a contract that permanently locks any token, allowing users to add any token to the contract but prevents any withdrawals.
+`Perma Lock NFT` is a contract that permanently locks any token, allowing users to add any token to the contract but prevents any withdrawals.
 Once tokens are locked in this contract, they can't be removed.
 This contract is great for non-fungible tokens and arbitrary tokens as any specific token can be added to the UTxO.
 The minimum required lovelace is not constant and is increased as needed during transaction creation.
 The transaction fees will always be increasing as it strongly depends on the number of tokens on the UTxO and the number of UTxOs inside the transaction.

 ## **Prerequisites**
 - Ensure you have `ADA` available for funding the wallets.